PaulyDuk/Gaming-Review-Cloudflare/README.md

 <br>

 <h2 id="css-validation">CSS Validation</h2>
-CSS Validation passes successfully with no errors:
+CSS Validation passes successfully with no errors, there are some warnings for using webkit within the CSS as this is a vendor specific code:
 <br><br>
 <img src="/static/docs/css.png" alt="CSS Validation">
 <br>